saikat495/socketdocs/docs/identity/identity.md

 # Identity
 {: .no_toc }

-## Identity

 {: .fs-26 .fw-100 }
 Identity is an unique set of characters of an individual or a community through wihich the person or the community is identified/recognised.
 {: .note }

-The identity can based on three attributes,
+The identity can be based on three attributes,

 The identity of an individual or a community is through wihich the person or the community is identified/recognised.
 The identity is based on three attributes,